decentraland/documentation/content/creator/scenes/media/display-a-certified-nft.md

 engine.addEntity(entity)
 ```

-The `NFTShape` component must be instanced with a parameter that includes the following:
+The `NftShape` component must be instanced with a parameter that includes the following:

 - The _contract_ of the token (for example, the CryptoKitties contract)
 - The _id_ of the specific token you own